Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Conclusions and Perspectives

 \section{Conclusions and Perspectives}

-We presented a potential experimental platform capable of simulating spin models of quantum magnetism based on highly-magnetic Dy atoms pinned on a optical lattice.
-Additionally Dy atoms prepared in a specific set of degenerate magnetic sublevels, members of a highly electrically coupled opposite parity doublet, cast a peculiar pseudospin-1/2 system, that permits both eDDI and mDDI to operate within.
-Due to the degeneracy, the intrinsic to the DDI spin-orbit coupling term is activated additionally to the conventional Ising and spin-exchange (state swapping) DDI terms primarily considered.
-Unlike those terms the spin-orbit coupling changes the spin angular momentum by $\pm2$ and therefore imprints a phase factor of $\exp(\pm 2i\phi_{ij})$ associated with a change of the orbital angular momentum among a atom pair.
+We presented a potential experimental platform capable of simulating spin models of quantum magnetism based on highly-magnetic Dy atoms pinned on an optical lattice.
+Additionally, Dy atoms prepared in a specific set of degenerate magnetic sublevels, members of a highly electrically coupled opposite parity doublet, cast a peculiar pseudospin-1/2 system, that features both eDDI and mDDI.
+Due to the degeneracy, the spin-orbit coupling term intrinsic to the DDI is activated additionally to the conventional Ising and spin-exchange (state swapping) DDI terms primarily considered.
+Unlike those terms the spin-orbit coupling changes the spin angular momentum by $\pm2$ and therefore imprints a phase factor of $\exp(\pm 2i\phi_{ij})$ associated with a change of the orbital angular momentum among an atom pair.

-Once the DDI is projected onto the above pseudospin-1/2 basis and rewritten in terms of a conventional spin-1/2 operator set $\hat{S}_{x,y,x}$ one arrives at a generalized XYZ spin model where the asymmetry of the rates governing the $\hat{S}_x\hat{S}_x$ and $\hat{S}_y\hat{S}_y$ interactions is assured by the spin-orbit DDI.
-Furthermore these rates depend on the lattice geometry though the azimutal phase $\phi_{ij}$.
-Quantum simulators, such as this one, present a irreplaceable tool for exploring tunable low-symmetry models, that could not be approached analytically or numerically.
+Once the DDI is projected onto the above pseudospin-1/2 basis and rewritten in terms of a conventional spin-1/2 operator set $\hat{S}_{x,y,z}$ one arrives at a generalized $XYZ$ spin model where the asymmetry of the rates governing the $\hat{S}_x\hat{S}_x$ and $\hat{S}_y\hat{S}_y$ interactions is assured by the spin-orbit DDI.
+Furthermore these rates depend on the lattice geometry through the azimutal phase $\phi_{ij}$.
+Quantum simulators, such as this one, present an irreplaceable tool for exploring tunable low-symmetry models that could not be approached analytically or numerically.